CANADA FX DEBT-C$ falls to lowest level in more than a week

 "There's concern going into the week as we get financial reports more from the real economy than just financial (companies) and the results might come in weaker than expected and we could see continued weakness in the real side of the economy."

-Last week, U.S. banks Citigroup (C.N: Quote) and JP Morgan (JPM.N: Quote) reported better quarterly earnings than has been expected.
+Last week, U.S. banks Citigroup (C.N) and JP Morgan (JPM.N) reported better quarterly earnings than has been expected.

 At 9:29 a.m.
 (1329 GMT), the Canadian dollar was at C$1.2308 to the U.S. dollar, or 81.25 U.S. cents, down from C$1.2150 to the U.S. dollar, or 82.30 U.S. cents, at Friday's close.